Assistant Professor in Nursing

 Full Time Probationary (Tenure Track) Position

-Metropolitan State University, a member of the Minnesota State Colleges and Universities System, is seeking to hire an Assistant Professor in Nursing with a strong preference for experience in pediatric nursing.
+Metropolitan State University, a member of the Minnesota State Colleges and Universities System, is seeking to hire an Assistant Professor in Nursing with a strong preference for experience in mental health nursing.
 This is a full time probationary (tenure track) position within the Department of Nursing and will start on August 15, 2022.

 We are the urban, public, comprehensive university in the Minneapolis-St. Paul metropolitan area where the faculty, staff and students of Metropolitan State will reflect the area’s rich diversity, build a culturally competent and anti-racist learning community, and demonstrate an unwavering commitment to civic engagement.